-The DIVE PLANNING mode is disabled in FREE mode and in Error mode (see Section 5.6.
+NOTE The DIVE PLANNING mode is disabled in GAUGE mode and in Error mode (see Section 5.6.
 Error conditions).
+The DIVE PLANNING mode calculates no-decompression times for Mix1 only.
+If an additional mix is enabled in the Nitrox mode, it does not affect the calculations in (PLAN NoDec) mode.